Minibus: Ontario, Canada

-Anyone wanting to drive a vehicle in Ontario, with the same MAM limits as for class G vehicles, with fewer than 25, but at least 10, passenger seats, must obtain a bus licence.
+Anyone wanting to drive a vehicle in Ontario, with the same MAM limits as for class G vehicles, with fewer than 25, but at least 10, passenger seats, must obtain a short bus licence (Class F in Ontario).
 This will allow, for example, its holder to drive 12- and 15-passenger vans] that Transport Canada defines as large passenger vans.
+A separate class of driving license (Class C) is required for full-size school buses and school buses.